Outdoor Socket Installation Cost

 Cost Factors of Installing an Outside Socket

-The two main factors that affect the cost of installing an outdoor socket are the cost of the socket and the time the job will take.
+The two main factors that affect the cost of installing an outdoor socket are the actual cost of the power sockets and the time the job will take.
 Anything that affects these will affect the price.

 Size of Outside Socket